This post shows you: Fort Canning Walk & Hike Guide – Trails, History & Nature in Singapore

 11. Pancur Larangan

 It was a privileged source of fresh water.
-Ascending the hill without royal permission was forbidden by locals.
+Ascending the hill without royal permission was forbidden by the locals.

 It has been reconstructed with water fountains and beautiful stone murals to depict the significance of water to the site back in the day.